 We may use other derivative instruments from time to time, such as foreign exchange options to manage exposure to foreign exchange rates and interest rate and currency swaps related to access to international financing transactions.
 These instruments can potentially limit foreign exchange exposure by swapping borrowings denominated in one currency for borrowings denominated in another currency.
-At June 30, 2014 and December 31, 2013, we had no foreign exchange options, or interest rate and currency swap agreements outstanding.
+At September 30, 2014 and December 31, 2013, we had no foreign exchange options.
+No interest rate and currency swap agreements were outstanding as of December 31, 2013.